-Each year special courses are offered during the one month interim session.
+Each year special courses are offered during the summer session.
 Course descriptions for these special courses are published annually in a separate bulletin.

 305 Drug and Alcohol Addiction (4)

 Contemporary theory and research in the use and abuse of drugs and alcohol; includes a consideration of the cultural and lifestyle implications.